 The Seishin-Yamate Line is a subway line in Kobe that runs between Shin-Kobe Station and Seishin-Chuo Station.
 This line is particularly useful for passengers who wish to move quickly between the Shinkansen terminus at Shin-Kobe Station and Sannomiya Station in central Kobe.
 However, there are also a lot of interesting attractions along this line which include shrines, museums, a street market, and a giant robot.

-The Seishin-Yamate Line is one of two lines run by Kobe Municipal Subway.
+The Seishin-Yamate Line is one of three lines run by Kobe Municipal Subway.
 On the subway network’s signage and route maps the Seishin-Yamate Line is color-coded green.
-The other subway line is the Kaigan Line which is color-coded blue.
+The other subway lines are the Kaigan Line which is color-coded blue and the Hokushin Line which is color-coded brown.

 There are 16 stations on the Seishin-Yamate Line.